jinglzizi/Astar_Dijkstras/README.md

                       False indicates that in grid map it can move toward 8 directions(east, west, north, south, southest, southwest, northeast, northeast)

-  2. given a start point and a end point, search for shortest path by the two algorithm function SearchforPath is used to search for optimal path with Dijkstra's or A star.
+2.Given a start point and a end point, search for shortest path by the two algorithm function SearchforPath is used to search for optimal path with Dijkstra's or A star.

          Augments passed to this function: